 Curriculum links at John Kyrle High School All staff link curriculum with careers, and at John Kyrle High School we are committed to bringing subjects to life.
 We do this by promoting transferable skills such as teamwork and good communication.
 Careers aspirations are discussed in class as to how a particular subject might be linked to a career.
 Real life scenarios are also set to expand students' familiarity with different jobs and careers.

 Careers convention At John Kyrle we hold an annual careers convention.
 This is our flagship careers event and attracts a host of universities from all over the country, as well as colleges from Herefordshire and Gloucestershire.
 We also have many local and national employers in attendance, plus local training providers to discuss apprenticeship opportunities.
-Student and parent/carer attendance is always very high at the convention and we encourage students from all years to attend, enabling them to benefit from an invaluable opportunity at each key stage of their careers programme.

 Post-16 providers Our careers department works very closely with a number of providers throughout Herefordshire and Gloucestershire to enhance the opportunities available to John Kyrle students.
 During Year 11 students are given one-to-one support to discuss college courses and to ensure they are fully aware of the choices available to them.